And that’s it for our NutriBullet reviews. These are all excellent products from a great company.

 Then again, the different NutriBullet sizes matter too.

-Maybe you prefer something compact that can fit into your kitchen, or that’s easy to carry around to the office or on vacation.
-While compactness isn’t that highly rated, it still has excellent utility (maybe much more to some people than others).
+Maybe you prefer something compact that can fit into your kitchen or that’s easy to carry around to the office or on vacation.
+While compactness isn’t that highly rated, it still has great utility (maybe much more to some people than others).

 Juicers and blenders are all about getting something healthy and delicious with minimal fuss and bother.

 If you were to compare NutriBullet products, you’d notice that most of them are relatively easy to clean.
 Still, most of the time, larger models are easier to take care of than smaller ones.
 You can handwash pretty much every part with dish soap.

 Note that only the cups, lids, and lip rings are safe to put in the dishwasher.
 Other parts can be damaged.

 For example, the blades should be either unscrewed or carefully cleaned with a rag or sponge.
 If you put them in the dishwasher, you might end up with a lost or loose gasket.